Locally Adaptive Federated Learning: Conclusion

 \section{Conclusion}

-To further advance federated and fully decentralized learning, it is important to reduce the need for hyperparameter tuning, especially when tuning is costly or impossible.
-In this paper, we extended the recently proposed SPS to the federated optimization setting, obtaining a locally adaptive and nearly parameter-free federated algorithm FedSPS.
-We prove that FedSPS converges sublinear and linear convergence to a neighbourhood for convex and strongly convex cases, respectively.
-We further extend our method to the decreasing stepsize version FedDecSPS, that enables exact convergence in the non-interpolating setting without compromising adaptivity.
-We observe in experiments on convex problems that FedSPS converges as well as the \emph{best tuned} FedAvg with in the i.i.d.\ setting, while outperforming FedAvg for non-i.i.d.\ data.
+In this paper, we show that locally adaptive federated optimization can lead to faster convergence by harnessing the geometric information of local objective functions.
+This is especially beneficial in the interpolating setting, which arises commonly for overparameterized deep learning problems.
+We propose a locally adaptive federated optimization algorithm FedSPS, by incorporating the stochastic Polyak stepsize in local steps, and prove sublinear and linear convergence to a neighbourhood for convex and strongly convex cases, respectively.
+We further extend our method to the decreasing stepsize version FedDecSPS, that enables exact convergence even in practical non-interpolating FL settings without compromising adaptivity.
+We perform relevant illustrative experiments to show that our proposed method is relatively insensitive to the hyperparameters involved, thereby requiring less tuning compared to other state-of-the-art federated algorithms.
+Moreover, our methods perform as good or better than tuned FedAvg and FedAMS for convex as well as non-convex experiments in i.i.d. and non-i.i.d. settings.

-For the sake of completeness and comparison with existing literature, we also introduce an additional version of our algorithm in the Appendix \ref{section_apx_fedspsglobal} called FedSPS-Global, that uses aggregation of stepsizes in communication rounds, similar to \citep{chen2020toward, xie2019local}.
-Although not the main focus of our work, we also include some theoretical insights and positive practical results for small-scale deep learning experiments in the Appendix \ref{apx:sectionnonconvex}, hinting it might be possible to easily extend our proposed approach to non-convex settings.